breandan/yuri/README.md

 # yuri

 A type-safe URI builder for Kotlin.
+Work in progress.

 ```
 import Y.*